YariKartoshe4ka/sublime-svg-viewer/README.md

 ### About

-SVG Viewer is Sublime Text 3 plugin for viewing SVG files as pictures
+SVG Viewer is Sublime Text 3 plugin for viewing SVG files as pictures.
+It is an improved project of the original [SVG Preview](https://github.com/chunqiuyiyu/sublime-svg-preview)

 ### Installing